voiser/telegram-for-robots/README.md

 You will receive all incoming messages in JSON format.

+- telnet localhost 4002
-- (in telnet) msg user#xxxx Hi there!
+- msg user#xxxx Hi there!

-You can use any tg commands.
-Refer to https://github.com/vysheng/tg for a list of the available commands.
+Refer to https://github.com/vysheng/tg for a list of the available commands (or use the help command)